pascalgutjahr/prompt_muons_wiki/source/docs/QA.rst

 ----

-`Q: You showed the network performances for the usual time window cleaning of 6000 ns and for the pulses without any cleaning.
+`Q (Serap): You showed the network performances for the usual time window cleaning of 6000 ns and for the pulses without any cleaning.
 The results without cleaning seem to be better.
 Do you have an idea why this is the case?`

 A: The 6000 ns time window cleaning analyzes the weighted charge and chooses the time window with the most charged included.
 On the one hand, this removes successfully